top of page

 Digital wireframes

-I took these designs to be reviewed by Charvick Farm executives, and we discussed which iterations and features they liked best.
+reviewed these designs with Charvick Farm executives, and we discussed which iterations and features they liked best.
 Noting which features to move forward with, I transferred these paper wireframes to digital wireframes.
+I included both desktop and mobile versions to ensure the designs were responsive to a variety of screen sizes.

 Sorting feature to make shopping more efficient